MaironL/menuApp/README.md

 # Menu app

 This app start as a solution to [Alkemy](https://www.alkemy.org/) react challenge project.
-But I decided to keep working on it, create a backend, and make it more complete.
+But I decided to keep working on it by start creating it a backend with node express and mongoDB.

+Note: This is just a practice project, I don't have a backend to save the dishes data, it only save the data in the frontend (localStorage).
+I only have a backend for auth

 ## Table of contents